Application Exercise (AE) FAQ

-- When partnering students, try to mix it up so they aren’t always working with the same person; students are more likely to cooperate with partner work if they know it is temporary.
+- When partnering students, try to mix it up so they aren’t always working with the same person; students are more likely to work well with a partner when they know it is temporary

-- Remember to think ahead as to where students will be storing their work (internal server, etc.) and how they will turn it in.
-Will they be attaching a product, or copying and pasting a link?
+- Remember to think ahead as to where students will be storing their work (internal server, etc.) and how they will turn it in; will they be attaching a product or copying and pasting a link?

-- Use the “Ask 3 and then me” rule.
+- Use the “Ask 3 and Then Me” rule

-- Something visual like putting a sticky note on their computer works well.
-That way they can continue to troubleshoot while still waiting for help.
+- Something visual like putting a sticky note on their computers works well; that way students can continue to troubleshoot while still waiting for help